g-nitin/autoencoders/README.md

 * Each epoch runs for 1421 iterations
 * Learning rate: 0.001
 * The model file has been included at `extra/cnn_final.pt`.
+* A small presentation (in pptx and pdf format) about the project has been included in the `extra` subfolder.
 * Example on the test set:
     ![Colorization Example](extra/0.001_testing.png)